 The Board has retained Milliman as each Fund's investment adviser.
 Milliman is responsible for the day-to-day operation of the Funds.
-Milliman may delegate the day-to-day management of the investment operations of each of the Funds to one or more sub-advisers.
+Milliman may delegate certain of the investment operations of each of the Funds to one or more sub-advisers.
 Milliman will be responsible for supervising the services provided by each sub-adviser including risk management services.